 Commercial banks and credit unions provide non-federal student loans.
 Our FASTChoice loan page provides private loan options for the J.D degree, LL.M, certificate, bar study and international students.
 Loan amounts are counted in the financial aid total, and funds are disbursed through your student account.
 The loans are credit based, with varying terms.
 Be sure to understand the interest rate, fees, and repayment terms of any loan you are considering.
 We can help you evaluate loan terms.

-Federal Loan Repayment Options
+State and Federal Loan Repayment Options

 Loan repayment options and and assistance include several choices for managing loan debt.
 Income sensitive payments scaled to your household income are available in the Income Based Repayment (IBR) and the Pay as You Earn (PAYE) options.
 Your federal loan servicer can help you with repayment option advice and applications.
 The federal loan forgiveness program, Public Service Loan Forgiveness (PSLF), is based on full time public service employment.
 We can help you understand loan repayment to manage your debt at graduation and during repayment.